pingidentity/terraform-provider-pingfederate/docs/data-sources/idp_sp_connection.md

 - `active` (Boolean) Indicates whether the channel is the active channel for this connection.
 - `attribute_mapping` (Attributes Set) The mapping of attributes from the local data store into Fields specified by the service provider. (see [below for nested schema](#nestedatt--outbound_provision--channels--attribute_mapping))
-- `attribute_mapping_all` (Attributes Set) The mapping of attributes from the local data store into Fields specified by the service provider.
-This attribute will include any values set by default by PingFederate. (see [below for nested schema](#nestedatt--outbound_provision--channels--attribute_mapping_all))
 - `channel_source` (Attributes) The source data source and LDAP settings. (see [below for nested schema](#nestedatt--outbound_provision--channels--channel_source))
 - `max_threads` (Number) The number of processing threads.
 - `name` (String) The name of the channel.